adr1enbe4udou1n/laravel-boilerplate/README.md

 Laravel Mix still stay awesome for newcomers thanks to his laravel-like webpack fluent API, but, even if Laravel Mix can be easily overridden, for this project i preferred use my custom framework-free webpack setup in order to have total control of assets workflow.

-For instance, with this custom setup HMR work natively with configurable port and productions assets are correctly cleanup after each compilation in specific "dist" directory.
+For instance, with this custom setup HMR work natively with configurable port and productions assets are bundled into specific "dist" directory.

 This webpack setup is a direct recovery from my other little side-project [Express Boilerplate](https://github.com/adr1enbe4udou1n/express-boilerplate) which is optimized for quick prototype frontend development based on express Node framework.